i Overview of the US healthcare system

 There are two primary types of managed care arrangements: HMOs and preferred provider organisations (PPOs).
 An HMO typically requires the beneficiaries or members to exclusively use providers that have signed a contract with the HMO to receive a discounted or capitated amount for its services.
 The HMO will not pay for services provided by a non-contracted provider except when the services were performed in an emergency or the HMO does not have a needed specialist in its contracted network.

-PPOs are delivery systems wherein the plan assembles a contracted provider network from which the member can receive care on a discounted fee-for-service basis; however, the beneficiary also has the option of going outside of the network if he or she is willing to shoulder a greater share of the cost of care, typically in the form of a higher co-payment.
-There are also 'point of service' or 'POS' plans which are a hybrid of an HMO and a PPO.
+PPOs are delivery systems wherein the plan assembles a contracted provider network from which the member can receive care on a discounted fee-for-service basis; however, the beneficiary also has the option of going outside the network if he or she is willing to shoulder a greater share of the cost of care, typically in the form of a higher co-payment.
+There are also 'point-of-service' (POS) plans, which are a hybrid of an HMO and a PPO.
 Under a POS plan, the member usually receives capitated care but has the option of receiving care from a non-contracted out-of-network provider if he or she is willing to pay a substantial portion of the provider's fee-for-service charges.

 Consumer-driven health plans